Sk70249/Movie-Recommender-pro/README.md

 # Movie-Recommender-pro
-It's a python project that suggest movies based on your present emotion/mood.
+It's a python project that suggest movies based on your present emotion/mood on real time without using any Databases.
-MOVIES RECOMMENDER PRO

 ## Problem Domain:
  	Problems: -